Male Model Index

 Tier 1 — Reference Figures

-Definition: Tier 1 contains models whose careers function as reference standards within the commercial advertising system.
+Definition: Tier 1 contains models whose careers function as reference standards within the global, commercial advertising system.

 - Michael Flinn